gulnihaleksi/assignment/todolist/Readme.md

 - You must show helpful information and error messages for every operation (e.g. "To-do created successfully", "Do you want to delete item", ...)
 - There is no technology restriction for the frontend.
 But, it would be nice to use client side frameworks such as Angular, React, Vuejs, etc..

+### Not necessary but nice to have requirements

+- A Swagger endpoint which defines your REST API and schema

 *Please add a Readme file to your code.
 This file must include information about building and running your code.*

 *You can send your application to mail@logo.com.tr as a zip file which contains your backend and frontend code with all dependencies.*